temporalio/documentation/docs/glossary.md

 #### [Failover](/cloud/multi-region)

-A failover shifts Workflow Execution processing from an active Temporal Namespace to a standby Temporal Namespace during outages or other incidents.
+A failover shifts Workflow Execution processing from an active Temporal Namespace region to a standby Temporal Namespace region during outages or other incidents.
-Standby Namespaces use replication to duplicate data and prevent data loss during failover.
+Standby Namespace regions use replication to duplicate data and prevent data loss during failover.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_